astorisab/AdobeImageResizeWhitelistBlacklistSettings/README.md

-# Adobe Image Resize Whitelist and Blacklist
+# Adobe Application Whitelist and Blacklist

-If anyone is interested in a whitelist or a blacklist for firewall settings when using Adobe Image Resize Online feel free to use this as a starting point.
+If anyone is interested in a whitelist or a blacklist for firewall settings when using Adobe.
+Feel free to use this as a starting point.
 These are the connections that I currently have open on my computer and the ones that I have blocked.

+# Image Resize Online

-This allows Adobe Image Resize functionality to work without all the other added connections. *Not tested without the use of exisiting Adobe account
+Allows Adobe Image Resize functionality to work without all the other added connections. *Not tested without the use of exisiting Adobe account

 The following link was used to access image resize: https://www.adobe.com/express/feature/image/resize

+Functional for: Safari Browser

 If looking for some blocklists related to blocking app functionality, this repo created by another github contributor may be of interest: